sleepingkingstudios/rspec-sleeping_king_studios/DEVELOPMENT.md

 ## Future Tasks

-- Resolve Aruba deprecation warnings.
-- When defining an example class with a block, execute the block in the context of the class definition.

 ### Bug Fixes

 - false negative on #alias_method?
   - need reproduction steps!
   - compare via Method#source_location equality and Method#original_name is expected?
-- When using a shared example from another context, ensure that the rspec-sleeping_king_studios definitions are NOT excluded from the backtrace on a failure.
+- when using a shared example from another context, ensure that the rspec-sleeping_king_studios definitions are NOT excluded from the backtrace on a failure.
-- when using the 'should have predicate' shared examples
-  - and the predicate name includes a question mark
-  - the output should not display two question marks
-  - e.g. `include_examples 'should have predicate', :visible?` -> `should have predicate :visible??`
+  - can do this for now: |

+    RSpec.configure do |config|
+      examples_path = File.join(RSpec::SleepingKingStudios.gem_path, 'lib', 'rspec', 'sleeping_king_studios', 'examples')

+      config.project_source_dirs << examples_path
+    end

+### Features - Core

+- let?(:name) { } # Defines a memoized helper, but only if one is not already defined.

+### Features - Examples

+- matcher examples:
+  - Enhance RSpec matcher examples to display the #failure_message on a failed "should pass/fail with" example.

-### Features - Functionality
+### Features - Matchers

+- BeImmutableMatcher (NEW):
+  - Implement be_immutable matcher.
+- HaveChangedMatcher (NEW):
   - Add spy+matcher for expect(my_object, :my_method).to have_changed ?

-### Features - Quality of Life
+- RespondToMatcher:
   - Implement RespondToMatcher#with_optional_keywords, #with_required_keywords.
-- Implement be_immutable matcher.
-- Enhance RSpec matcher examples to display the #failure_message on a failed "should pass/fail with" example.
-- let?(:name) { } # Defines a memoized helper, but only if one is not already defined.

-### Features - Syntactic Sugar

   - Implement RespondToMatcher#with_at_least(N).arguments, equivalent to with(N).arguments.and_unlimited_arguments.

 ### Maintenance